OutSystems/docs-odc/src/eap/architecture/identity.md

 The **ID** token contains information about the identity of the authenticated user, such as name and email.
 The **access** token contains information about the user's permissions.
 Transfer of JWTs between the client and Identity Service or external IdP is over the OAuth 2 protocol.

 In the diagram, a user using Project Neo Portal to access another REST API endpoint in another Platform service is a valid example.
+As is a user using a browser to access a REST API endpoint on a protected screen in an app.